azer/notebook/ideas/web-browser.md

 * No new product will beat Google by competing with it, by doing what it does in a similar way.
 * Google's fragility is at its core.
   * Its web browser must target millions of people, from a tour guide in Eastern Sahara desert to a startup founder in LA.
-  * Its web browser must be designed so that someone typing "basecamp" in their address bar should see a full page of ads, instead of the browser directing the user directly to the Basecamp product.
+  * Its web browser must be designed so that someone typing "basecamp" in their address bar should see a full page of ads, instead of the browser having the user open the Basecamp product without any friction.
 This is a **misaligned incentive** that directly affects Google's revenue.
   * Chrome's marketplace was very promising at the beginning, but the party is over for the developers.
 Google shifted to security-first policy and implemented really aggressive bots to delete extensions unless their authors are willing to fight back periodically.
   * This shift also makes sense for Google as the web browser is just an interface to the search engine for them.
 It doesn't really have to statisfy the needs of the power users.
   * This positioning keeps Google away from a competition targeting special group of users.
 Google will not be able to undo dozens of high-level decisions made several decades ago which doesn't make any sense for some of us today.